tweag/nickel/rfcs/007-bytecode-interpreter.md

 implemented in OCaml's ZAM and Haskell's STG by having a proper `call` instruction.
 Compiling an expression in Tvix results in leaving some result on the stack.
 When evaluating an application `f x`, code is generated for `x`, followed by `f`, and finally a `CALL` opcode is generated.
-On paper at least, this looks less adapted for partial application and currying, at least without further optimizations.
-On the other hand, this plays well with the way Tvix represents local variables, which are directly stored on the stack (of course, the thunks bound by the variables are stored on the heap but their address remains on the stack).
+This is the eval-apply model, which should be less adapted to currying and partial application, at least without further optimizations.

-Looking at the implementation, it also seems that local stack slots are only deallocated after the whole code of the function has ben run.
-But in a lazy language a variable in head position is basically a tail-call, so it looks like Tvix is retaining more memory than necessary[^tvix-no-documentation]: for example, in `let f = x: _continuation_; in let a = 1 + 1; in let b = a + 2; in f b`, `a` and `b` looks like they would remain alive on the stack for the whole duration of `_continuation_` although they aren't accessible anymore
+Looking at the implementation, it also seems that local stack slots are only deallocated after the whole code of the function has been run.
+In a lazy language any closure entry is a tail-call, so it looks like Tvix is retaining more memory than necessary[^tvix-no-documentation]: for example, in `let f = x:
+_continuation_; in let a = 1 + 1; in let b = a + 2; in f b`, `a` and `b` looks
+like they would remain alive on the stack for the whole duration of `_continuation_` although they aren't accessible anymore

 [^tvix-no-documentation]: Since the architecture of the Tvix VM isn't
-    technically documented, this is based on my understanding of the codebase; I could be missing something and be wrong.
+    technically documented, this is based on my understanding of the codebase in a limited time; I could be missing something.

 #### References